 The European Union (EU) is a unified organization of 27 member states, with authority over their political, economic, and social policies.

-The EU aims to ensure peace, encourage free trade, and tailor policies to work towards the benefit of its members.
+The EU aims to ensure peace, encourage free trade, and tailor policies to work toward the benefit of its members.

 It functions as a single unit in international trade, making it the largest trading power in the world.